We want to help you “make it” here!

 MAKE IT IN LA is a diverse community of creators turning passions into products in Los Angeles.
 Our mission is to make connections that celebrate and unleash the creative potential of Los Angeles.

-Our new Catalyst program is building a select community of creators and helping them scale their production in Los Angeles.
+Our Catalyst program is building a select community of creators and helping them scale their production in Los Angeles.
 Through workshops, expert advice, exclusive factory tours, and access to other programming and services, we’re helping entrepreneurs and business owners be part of something larger than themselves, and to create products and brands that matter.

 The Selection Process

-Our expert panel of “catalysts” select the Fellows considering several factors, including your team, your product, your readiness, and the fit between your needs and our expertise and resources.
+When we select our Catalyst community members, we consider several factors, including your team, your product, your readiness, and the fit between your needs and our expertise and resources.
 Creators at all stages of development are encouraged to apply, and we are especially drawn to businesses that are on the cusp of production.

 Who we are looking for…